ajstewart/officer-snorlax-bot/README.md

 **Manual opening and closing only works on channels with an active schedule!**

+**Warning**: Manual opening and closing may leave residual open and close messages if a channel has multiple schedules.
+This will be fixed in a future update.

 ### Schedule Global Settings

 The following schedules settings apply to all schedules created on the server: